JNRowe/hubugs/doc/alternatives.rst

 Before diving in and spitting out this package I looked at the alternatives below.
 If I have missed something please drop me a mail_.

-Both ``ghi`` and ``github-cli`` listed below are very useful, and quite usable, clients for GitHub issues.
+Both the ``ghi`` and ``github-cli`` packages listed below are very useful, and quite usable, clients for GitHub issues.
 You should definitely try them out before making a decision on what to use, and this would also allow you to highlight any possible bias I may have shown in comparing them ;)

 ``ghi``
 -------